-- Certain property you lease to others (if you are a noncorporate lessor). - Certain property used predominantly to furnish lodging or in connection with the furnishing of lodging. - Air conditioning or heating units placed in service in tax years beginning before 2016. - Property used predominantly outside the United States, except property described in section 168(g)(4) of the Internal Revenue Code. - Property used by certain tax-exempt organizations, except property used in connection with the production of income subject to the tax on unrelated trade or business income.

-• Property used by governmental units or foreign persons or entities, except property used under a lease with a term of less than 6 months.
+- Certain property you lease to others (if you are a noncorporate lessor). - Property used predominantly outside the United States, except property described in section 168(g)(4) of the Internal Revenue Code. - Property used by certain tax-exempt organizations, except property used in connection with the production of income subject to the tax on unrelated trade or business income. - Property used by governmental units or foreign persons or entities, except property used under a lease with a term of less than 6 months.